awsdocs/amazon-ec2-user-guide-windows/doc_source/troubleshooting-windows-instances.md

   1. Start the instance\.
 + Verify that the password has not expired\.
 If the password has expired, you can reset it\.
 For more information, see [Resetting a Lost or Expired Windows Administrator Password](ResettingAdminPassword.md)\.
 + If you attempt to connect using a user account that you created on the instance and receive the error `The user cannot connect to the server due to insufficient access privileges`, verify that you granted the user the right to log on locally\.
-For more information, see [http://technet\.microsoft\.com/en\-us/library/ee957044\.aspx](http://technet.microsoft.com/en-us/library/ee957044.aspx)\.
+For more information, see [Grant a Member the Right to Log On Locally](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-r2-and-2008/ee957044(v%3dws.10))\.
 + If you attempt more than the maximum allowed concurrent RDP sessions, your session is terminated with the message `Your Remote Desktop Services session has ended.
 Another user connected to the remote computer, so your connection was lost.` By default, you are allowed two concurrent RDP sessions to your instance\.

 ## RDP displays a black screen instead of the desktop<a name="rdp-black-screen"></a>